Hidgal/UI-Tab-System/README.md

 </details>

 ## Installation
-You can download last release [HERE](https://github.com/Hidgal/UI-Tab-System/releases).
+You can download latest release [HERE](https://github.com/Hidgal/UI-Tab-System/releases).

 Simply put this package in you project and import files.